8288tom/publish_total_instances/README.md

 Lambda function that counts all running instances in an AWS environment, publish the value to Cloudwatch as a custom metric called "TotalInstances"
 I used this code to monitor total running instances via Grafana and Cloudwatch datasource.

-My solution to run this lambda is to connect it via AWS Eventbridge and trigger the lambda every 30 minutes.
+My solution to trigger this lambda was to connect it via Amazon Eventbridge to trigger every 30 minutes.